Disease in yellow-eyed penguins / hoiho

 Penguins are susceptible to a range of infectious and parasitic diseases.
 Birds can be more susceptible to disease if they are stressed (environmentally or nutritionally) and their immune system is suppressed.

-Avian diphtheria is the most common disease which affects young chicks in some seasons.
+Avian diphtheria is a disease which commonly affects young chicks.
 Bacterial plaques form in the mouth and can be inhaled, causing aspiration pneumonia, or result in a blockage which prevents feeding and causes dehydration.
 Chicks which survive have reduced growth rates and often fledge in poor condition.

 Disease has the potential to become a bigger issue in the future as the climate warms, and as human disturbance and stress on the penguin population increases.